 The Ondes Martenot was invented in 1928 by Maurice Martenot in France.
 This was basically a keyboard instrument but had a number of adaptations making it capable of some unusual effects such as vibrato, portamento, glissando and timbre controls.
 It caught the attention of some of the avant-garde classical composers of the day (including Olivier Messiaen for example) who used this instrument in some of their works.
 One of the foremost artists on the Ondes Martenot was the sister of its inventor, Ginette Martenot.
 Apart from Classical music, the Ondes Martenot still makes an occasional appearance in some pop music and Barry Gray used the instrument in some of his music for the Gerry Anderson puppet series such as Thunderbirds.
 Laurens Hammond developed his first Hammond Organ in 1935.
 Its low price allowed it to enter the mainstream, becoming a huge commercial success in the process with various versions of the instrument appearing in live music venues and in homes.

 The original Moog Synthesiser appeared in 1964 but it was a huge room-sized beast with great musical potential but limited to music studios by virtue of its size.
 The inventor Robert Moog brought out the Mini Moog in 1970 which overcame those limitations.
 Since it was capable of a far richer variety of sounds than the electronic organs of the day yet still of comparable size, it became a big commercial and artistic success.
 The term "synthesiser" (to describe this type of musical instrument) came into general use around 1967.
 It consists of one or more generators (or oscillators) which create the basic signal, and then a variety of controls to modify that signal or add effects.
 Frequently (although not always) a keyboard is used to trigger the signal, and a variety of knobs and sliders used to configure the sound.
+While Moog was working on his instruments in Europe, Don Buchla was also creating his own voltage-controlled synthesizer instruments in America.
+His Buchla 200 Series of Analog Modular Synthesizers (known as the "Electric Music Box") were launched in the 1970s, and used by numerous artist such as Barry Shrader.
+Later Buchla series integrated with digital equipment and included midi compatibility.

 The creative potential of electronic instruments has attracted a great number of composers, and those composers have exploited that potential in a large number of different ways.
 It's perhaps unsurprising that the group of composers known as experimentalists have sought to use electronics in weird and wonderful ways.
 Among composers to take this route are Karlheinz Stockhausen, John Cage and Steve Reich, and often their approach was to find novel uses for common pieces of electronic equipment such as microphones, speakers and tape recorders.
 Among the regular electronic instruments, the Ondes Martenot has come particularly close to acceptance as an instrument for the concert hall.
 Its invention in France saw its early adoption by composers such as Olivier Messiaen, Darius Milhaut and Pierre Boulez.
 Increasingly however, electronic instruments are used to create recorded rather than live music.